-Reinsurance recoverables as of December 31, 2016 were €384,173.
+The Company has no reinsurance recoverables as of December 31, 2017.

 5.2.9.
 MATERIAL CHANGES IN THE RELEVANT ASSUMPTIONS MADE IN THE CALCULATIONS OF TECHNICAL PROVISIONS COMPARED TO PRIOR PERIOD

 There are no material changes in the assumptions made in the calculations of technical provisions compared to the prior period.